estudiooka/grease-cms/README.md

 GREASE
 =====

-Just dance and code.
+Just code and dance.
 A fast and simple markdown file-based CMS developed with Silex and Symfony Components and templating with twig.

 # GREASE 1.0 DOCUMENTATION